Neuromodulation Global Activities and Events

 European Brain Council's Age of the Brain

 As part of its public education campaign, the International Neuromodulation Society (INS) joined more than 200 organizations to support the European Brain Council's (EBC) proposal to recognize 2014 as The European Year of the Brain (EYOB).
-Plans are underway to continue the educational campaign in 2015 in North America, and 2016 in Asia.

-European Year of the Brain aims to "celebrate the wonder of the brain and create initiatives which will change behaviours and lead to measurable improvements in health," and has the potential to do the following:
+European Year of the Brain aimed to "celebrate the wonder of the brain and create initiatives which will change behaviours and lead to measurable improvements in health," and has the potential to do the following:

 - Increase the profile of all brain diseases in every member state